dhruvakashyap73/PragyaAI/README.md

 ### Overview

-**Pragya** is an intelligent, real-time customer support chatbot designed to deliver **quick, concise, and context-aware responses** to user queries about REJAG Technologies.
+**PragyaAI** is an intelligent, real-time customer support chatbot designed to deliver **quick, concise, and context-aware responses** to user queries about REJAG Technologies.
 Built with a hybrid architecture, it combines **static FAQ handling** and **LLM-driven dynamic replies** to offer accurate and human-like interactions 24/7.

 ### Features